-Summative Assessment (1 component):
+Summative assessment (1 component)

-Oral presentation on a perinatal mental health topic (100%).
-The student may choose the medium from either a Poster, PowerPoint, Prezi or a Video Blog.
+1. Oral presentation (100%) on a perinatal mental health topic.
+The student may choose either a Poster, PowerPoint, Prezi or a Video Blog for their presentation.

 (N.B. (i) Assessment Outcomes Grids for the module (one for each component) can be found below which clearly demonstrate how the learning outcomes of the module will be assessed.